 Overview

-The compressor losslessly encodes a sequence of length-F binary input vectors It, t=0,1,… At each time index t, the compressor produces a variable-length binary output vector ot that losslessly encodes It.
-This encoding depends on several user-specified parameters defined in section 3.2:
+The compressor losslessly encodes a sequence of length-F binary input vectors It, t=0,1,….
+At each time index t, the compressor produces a variable-length binary output vector ot that losslessly encodes It.
+This encoding depends on several user-specified variables defined in section 3.2:

 The initial mask vector, M0, is a length-F binary vector used to initialize the mask.

-The minimum requested robustness level, Rt, controls the guaranteed number of consecutive output vectors that can be lost prior to the current output vector without affecting the ability to decompress it.
+The minimum required effective robustness level, Rt, controls the guaranteed number of consecutive output vectors that can be lost prior to the current output vector without affecting the ability to decompress it.
+The effective robustness level will be equal or greater than this value.

 The new mask flag, pt, when set to one, causes the current mask vector to be replaced with the mask being built.
 This enables bit positions to change classification from unpredictable to predictable if they have not changed state since the last time the new mask flag was set to one.